History of Minneapolis: Politics and social change

-A growing city
+Population Growth and Transportation

 From about 200,000 in the 1900 Census, Minneapolis soared to its highest population recorded in 1950 of over 521,000 people.
 The main growth of the city was in part due to an organized private streetcar system.
 With 140 million passengers by 1920, the streetcars ran down important roads extending from Downtown Minneapolis.
 Neighborhood residential development out of the core mostly dates around the turn of the century as a result of this system.
 This growth also allowed Minneapolis to annex land from neighboring villages and townships which subsequently pushed the incorporation of today's inner ring suburbs.

 The streetcar system was built by Twin City Rapid Transit and operated efficiently through 1949, with a program of reinvesting their profits into system improvements.
 However, in 1949, New York investor Charles Green gained control of the system, halted the rebuilding program, and announced a goal of completely converting the system to buses by 1958.
 These policies alienated the public and he was ousted in 1951, but his successor, Fred Ossanna, continued to cut service and replace the system with buses.
 On June 19, 1954, the last streetcar took its run.
 A photo taken in 1954 shows James Towley handing Fred Ossanna a check while one of the streetcars burned in the background.
 Later on, it was discovered that Ossanna and associates had plundered the streetcar system for personal gain.
-A small section of the line between Lake Calhoun and Lake Harriet is now operated by the Minnesota Streetcar Museum.
+A small section of the line between lake Bde Maka Ska and Lake Harriet is now operated by the Minnesota Streetcar Museum.